The following are samples of Animations that Hubble-II is able to perform,

 Telescope Control on the Horizon Display

-The next video clip show the telescope being repositioned to the double-star, Regulus.
-This time, the Star Chart display is used to select the object and start the telescope repositioning
+This next video clip show the telescope being repositioned to the planet, Jupiter.
+This time, the Star Chart display is used to select the object and start the telescope repositioning.

 Telescope Control on the Star Chart Display